waxhell/homeassistant-config/README.md

 I have the Living Room setup wrapped together via the media_player.custom component.
 This combines the Pioneer receiver and the Chromecast together into a single component (Living Room TV).

-* Monster Cable HDP 850G Green Power Surge Protector - Automatically controls Switched outlets based on Master Controlled Outlet status
+* Monster Cable HDP 850G GreenPower Surge Protector - Automatically controls Switched outlets based on Master Controlled Outlet status
 * Pioneer SC-1522k AVR - Controlled via the media_player.pioneer component & Connected to Master Control Outlet on Surge Protector
-* LG Non-Smart TV - Plugged into Switched Outlet; Automatically turns on when AVR is powered up and turns off when the AVR is powered down.
+* LG Non-Smart TV - Plugged into Surge Protector Switched Outlet; Automatically turns on when AVR is powered up and turns off when the AVR is powered down.
 * Chromecast (2nd Generation) - Living Room Chromecast

 ### Automations: